 Vilcabamba offers perfect weather for hiking and horseback riding, as well as access to remote sections of Parque Nacional Podocarpus, but it’s also an excellent place to chill.
 Legions of specialists are ready to facilitate your relaxation with inexpensive massages, pedicures and meditation sessions.

-Most naturalists and horse guides charge about $15 for two hours, $25 for four and $35 for the whole day.
+Most naturalists and horse guides charge about $15 for one to two hours, $25 for four and $35 for the whole day.